 When I began traveling, I took my family’s support.
-They were worried about me that time and naturally so.
-But over time, they realized that travel made me happy and I realized that I need to support myself more financially.
+They were worried about me at that time and naturally so.
+But over time, they realized that travel made me happy and I realized that I needed to support myself more financially.

 Recently, I’ve launched my own venture along with a friend.
 I’ve named it TejPari and its tagline is ‘twist in clothing.
 It’s essentially a new kind of clothesline.

 Managing My Travel Budget